 It helped – hugely.
 Of course the reflux was still a factor but the dummy really did make a difference and eased things whilst we found a more complete way of managing the condition.
 I had been naïve and quite simply wrong to believe dummies were a cop-out – being a great parent is about always meeting the needs of your child, doing what is best for them regardless of whether others will judge – it’s about knowing your child better than anyone else ever could.
 I realised that as a non-parent I had been about as qualified to judge a parenting decision as I was to comment intelligently on astrophysics.
-And basically that I was an idiot.

 The dummy outlasted the reflux.
 But I’m not alone in allowing that to happen – every week I talk to at least one parent of an older baby or toddler who still has a dummy.
 From a child sleep perspective, if a dummy aids sleep there really isn’t an issue with continuing to use one (albeit that dentists would take a different view).
 However I hear from lots of families where the dummy has become a hindrance…